 Your brain is processing the trauma and all its sensations out so you can let it go and release it from your nervous system and your brain.

-So you might notice some of the emotions associated with it coming and going for up to two days after your session—but you won’t have to relive any traumatic experiences or memories that could retraumatize you.
+So you might notice some of the emotions associated with unprocessed traumas coming and going for up to two days after your session—but you won’t have to relive any traumatic experiences or memories that could retraumatize you.

 Brainspotting doesn’t require extensive talk therapy, nor does it involve the need for physical touch.
 But it builds on the strength of the connection between you and the therapist.

-This makes the treatment process very well suited to virtual online therapy because you don’t have to be in the same room physically as the clinician.
+This makes the treatment process very well suited to virtual online counseling because you don’t have to be in the same room physically as the brainspotting practitioner.

 The relational connection that’s needed for this form of trauma treatment can be achieved just as easily through video conferencing sessions since the therapist’s focus will be mainly on your eyes and face.